waimea-pahyde/200DTD-firewood-customer-tracker/docs/2-sprint-2-mvp.md

 ## Testing adding customers to the database

-I am testing the page to add customers to the database.
+Testing the interface that adds customers to the database adds customers to the database.

 List of customers before I added any: